 Even in our Raya Hammock which is 175cm or (5ft 9inches), you can lay perpendicular to the hammock.

 It means that if you lay at any angle you will be able to find quite a flat laying surface if that is what you prefer.
-It all comes down to flexibilty.
-Surely more comfortable positions is better than less.
+It all comes down to flexibility.
+Surely more comfortable positions are better than less.

 4. You can close the hammock around you.